-If ever your website experiences 404 errors or any broken links and pages, then it signifies that you’re linking to pages that don’t exist at all.
+If your website experiences 404 errors or any broken links and pages, it signifies that you’re linking to pages that don’t exist.
 And doing so isn’t the best for user experience, nor will it be okay when search bots crawl through your website.
 Google won’t crawl broken pages, and it affects your rankings and authority.

-If ever you do use a broken link, then it’s best to set up 301 directs, which has the old page bring the user to its new page.
+If you use a broken link, it’s best to set up 301 directs, which has the old page bring the user to its new page.
 You can find out if you have broken links around your website with tools like LinkMiner or Google Search Console.

 5. Eliminate Duplicate Content and Mixed Content Issues

-If ever you have two or more webpages with identical content, then it will be difficult for search engines to know which is to be ranked first.
+If you have two or more web pages with identical content, it will be difficult for search engines to know which is to be ranked first.
 Because of this, your search engine rankings begin to falter, affecting your website traffic.
-That’s why it’s essential to remove any sign of duplicate content on your website with useful tools.
+That’s why removing any sign of duplicate content on your website with useful tools is essential.

 All your pages should be unique, so you can either edit the content to avoid duplication or remove those duplicate pages.
 But if you need to have duplicate content around your website, then add a rel=”canonical” link to signal search engines that this page is the one to be shown in search results.

 6. Optimize Internal Links and Disavow Toxic Backlinks

 Backlinks and internal links are essential for your search rankings, too.
 But, you have to ensure that the backlinks you include in the content are accurate and with high authority.
 Some can be quite toxic and need to be removed, which you can check through the Google Search Console, so you know their domain score and evaluate if they are important and help with your website.

 Furthermore, it’s essential to optimize your internal links by using descriptive keywords in your anchor texts, which can give sense to the keywords your source page is targeting.